gabyvs/date-time-picker/README.md

 { label: 'Last 7 Days', duration: { unit: 'weeks', value: 1 }},
 { label: 'Custom Range', custom: true }]

-mode: Two operating modes: absolute and by duration Duration mode is the default mode and this will round selected ranges using the selected time unit.
+mode: there are two operating modes, which are absolute and by duration Duration mode is the default mode and this will round selected ranges using the selected time unit.
 For example: if the user selects Last 7 days by hour, ending time will be set to start of current hour (at minute 0) and starting time will be set 7 days before that.

 Absolute mode will not take this into consideration, so it will not round ranges.
-To use this mode, set mode parameter to 'absolute' in your controller.
+To use this mode, set the mode attribute to 'absolute' in your controller.

 Initial Setup
 -----------
 For the initial setup of date time picker, use the range attribute on your controller.
 You can choose between one of the following options:

 1. Label: to select one of the predefined options.
 $scope.range = {
  label: 'Last 24 Hours'